-355. For those preparing final accounts on the earnings basis the most important item, which is a matter of judgement in individual cases, is the assessment of the value of outstanding fees (billed and unbilled but not received by the time final accounts prepared).
+366. For those preparing final accounts on the earnings basis the most important item, which is a matter of judgement in individual cases, is the assessment of the value of outstanding fees (billed and unbilled but not received by the time final accounts are prepared).
 It is almost certain that the amount ultimately received will be greater or lesser than the figure included in the final accounts.
 Any difference, either greater or lesser, needs to be accounted for in future tax returns.
 These adjustments are dealt with as follows:

-- a.
-Where the figure received in total is greater, the surplus must be declared in the tax return covering the year in which the surplus arose.
+- Where the figure received in total is greater, the surplus must be declared a. in the tax return covering the year in which the surplus arose.
 It is possible that such a declaration may need to be made in more than just one return.
-For example: a barrister retired on 30 June 2014 with outstanding fees owed of £87,000.
+For example: a barrister retired on 30 June 2020 with outstanding fees owed of £87,000.
 It was considered that some fees may not be paid at all, and that a reduced sum might be paid on others, especially those subject to Legal Aid taxation.
-After due consideration the barrister decided that a fair and prudent assessment of what he might ultimately obtain was £65,000.
-By 5 April 2015 he had received £58,000.
-During the year to 5 April 2016 he received a further £11,000.
-On the tax return to 5 April 2016 he would have to declare, as miscellaneous income, the "windfall" profit of £4,000 (£58,000 plus £11,000 less £65,000).
+After due consideration the barrister decided that a fair and prudent assessment of what the barrister might ultimately obtain was £65,000.
+By 5 April 2021 the barrister had received £58,000.
+During the year to 5 April 2022 the barrister received a further £11,000.
+On the tax return to 5 April 2022 the barrister would have to declare, as miscellaneous income, the "windfall" profit of £4,000 (£58,000 plus £11,000 less £65,000).
 If any further monies are received in future years those would also have to be returned on a future tax return(s).
 Alternatively, surplus receipts received in a tax year beginning no later than six years after the date of cessation may, on election, be treated as received at the date of cessation.
 This may be of benefit if the tax rate applying to the barrister in the year of receipt is greater than that in the year of cessation.
 Effect is given to the election by an adjustment to the tax return of receipt, and - b.
 Where the figure received in total is lesser, relief can be claimed for the shortfall.
-Using the example under (a) if by, say, 5 April 2016 the £58,000 received to 5 April 2015 is known to be all that will be received, then the barrister has paid tax on £7,000 more profit than actually made.
-On the tax return to 5 April 2016 they can make a claim for relief for this sum against their other income for 2014/2015.
+Using the example under (a) if by, say, 5 April 2022 the £58,000 received to 5 April 2021 is known to be all that will be received, then the barrister has paid tax on £7,000 more profit than actually made.
+On the tax return to 5 April 2022 the barrister can make a claim for relief for this sum against their other income for 2021/2022.